Vikash-rahii-au7/Path-Finder-App/README.md

 # TravelPathFinder

-Travel Path Finder Web App Using javascript.
+Travel Path Finder Web App Using javascript. you can access by git clone in your terminal and open index.html file

 ## Application overview